redhaanggara21/redhaanggara21/README.md

 - 🌱 I’m currently try to learning be
 - 📫 How to reach me: redhabayuanggara@gmail.com
-- ⚡ Fun fact: im happy to join any else things, as much as that is cool and happy
+- ⚡ Fun fact: im happy to join any else things, as much as that is super cool

 <h3 align="left">Connect with me:</h3>
 <p align="left">